baogeer/ask-about-china/src/content/blog/china-hotel-booking-guide.md

 **Key Tip:** Even on these sites, you must confirm that the hotel accepts foreign guests.
 Look for phrases like "This property is able to accept foreign guests" in the hotel description or policies section.

+---

 ## China-Focused Platforms

-Trip.com (formerly Ctrip) and Fliggy (owned by Alibaba) are the dominant players in China's travel market.
+[Trip.com](https://www.trip.com) (formerly Ctrip) and [Fliggy](https://www.fliggy.com) (owned by Alibaba) are the dominant players in China's travel market.
 Trip.com is particularly user-friendly for foreigners, with a dedicated English site and app.

 - **Pros:** The most extensive selection of hotels across all city tiers, often with better prices and promotions.
   Trip.com has excellent English support.
 - **Cons:** Fliggy is primarily in Chinese and deeply integrated with Alipay, making it less accessible if you don't use the app.
 You still need to verify if the hotel accepts foreigners.

+For budget travelers, our [China Transport & Accommodation Tips](/china-travel-tips) explain how to combine local transport with affordable hotel choices.

+---

 ## Direct Hotel Websites & WeChat Accounts